-All our services are open to the public.
-The gatekeeper will be happy to admit anyone who would like to attend
+Our services are open to the public and we welcome anyone who would like to attend, regardless of belief.

 Monday to Saturday